-I popped eyebrows at my brother.
+I popped my eyebrows at my brother.
 And picked up my fork as a champion.

-I took a victory lap with a heaping bite of mashed potatoes.
+I took a victory lap by taking a heaping bite of mashed potatoes.

 This story, “How To Survive Thanksgiving,” is protected by copyright.
 You are free to share the link via social media, but this article may not be copy and pasted in its entirety to be republished and redistributed elsewhere without permission (this includes pasting entire story to Facebook, Pinterest, email, etc.).
 For questions or concerns, contact me at [email protected]